openvinotoolkit/model_server/docs/writing_app.md

 OpenVINO Model Server C-API <ovms_docs_c_api>
 ```

-OpenVINO&trade; Model Server exposes three sets of APIs: one compatible with TensorFlow Serving, second with KServe API for inference and OpenAPI API for text generation.
+OpenVINO&trade; Model Server exposes three sets of APIs:

+* one compatible with TensorFlow Serving,
+* KServe API for inference
+* OpenAPI for text generation.

 Both TFS and KServe APIs work on gRPC and REST interfaces.
-OpenAI API `chat/completion` endpoint supports REST API calls with and without streamed responses.
+The OpenAI API `chat/completion` endpoint supports REST API calls with and without streamed responses.

- Supporting multiple APIs makes OpenVINO Model Server easier to plug into existing systems the already leverage one of these APIs for inference.
-Learn more about supported APIs:
+Supporting multiple APIs makes OpenVINO Model Server easier to plug into existing systems that already use one of these APIs for inference.
+Check the following articles to learn more about the supported APIs:

 - [TensorFlow Serving gRPC API](./model_server_grpc_api_tfs.md)
 - [KServe gRPC API](./model_server_grpc_api_kfs.md)